mushakushi/nextjs-portfolio/README.md

 | url         | URL                      | The external project page      |
 | categories  | categories Relationships | The categories of this project |

-_Plain Text is and Rich Editor are both strings, with Rich Editor specifically being HTML._
+_Plain Text is and Rich Editor are both strings, with Rich Editor specifically being HTML.
+If using PocketBase, pay extra attention when pasting text directly into the Rich Editor, since it will preserve formatting in this application, too._

 ### Changing or Editing the Database